mpalenciaolivar/mpalenciaolivar/README.md

 <h2>👋 Hi there, welcome! </h2>
 <p align="left">

-I´m a computer scientist and statistician.
+I'm a computer scientist and statistician.
 I love to learn, research, and code.
 My passion is to design decision-making systems.

-I´ve had different roles in my career, such as Data Scientist, Software Engineer, and MLOps/DevOps.
+I've had different roles in my career, such as Data Scientist, Software Engineer, and MLOps/DevOps.
 However, the most important thing I've learned in this time has been the value of:

 * 🏅 Highly cooperative environments.
 * 🎯 Peer review.